Melissa Freeman: Career

 Freeman completed an internship at Kings County Hospital Center and a residency at Nassau University Medical Center.
 She began practicing medicine in 1961.
 Working with Vincent Dole and Marie Nyswander, she developed the use of methadone to treat heroin addiction.
 She was one of the first doctors to treat women using methadone maintenance.
 She set up her own internal medicine practice in Harlem in 1981.

-She has worked at Beth Israel Hospital for over 50 years.
+She worked at Beth Israel Hospital for over 50 years.
 She runs a methadone maintenance program in New York, and mentors young doctors.

-She inspired Valentin Bonilla Jr, Chief Physician Assistant at the Mount Sinai Beth Israel Opioid Treatment Program, to pursue a career in medication-assisted treatment.
+Freeman inspired Valentin Bonilla Jr, Chief Physician Assistant at the Mount Sinai Beth Israel Opioid Treatment Program, to pursue a career in medication-assisted treatment.